 I could end this essay by simply stating that intellectual property rights are not constitutionally guaranteed, and any claims to the contrary are manipulative hyperbole.
 But this would not be enough, as intellectual property has serious implications for other, more clearly established rights.
 Once again, some clarification is in order.
 My position is that intellectual property is in tension with other rights–specifically property and free speech rights–not that they are always and everywhere in conflict with them.
 My right to swing my fist and your right to not have your teeth knocked are in tension, but as long as my fist doesn’t make contact with your teeth there’s no problem.

 It is also possible to take the argument that intellectual property is everywhere and anywhere an interference with private rights too far.
-In a trivial sense, the ability to prohibit the reproduction of a protected work does interfere with my property rights.
-If I own a physical book, a scanner, and server to host information, is it not an infringement of my property rights to stop me from scanning that book and putting it online?
+In a trivial sense, the ability to prohibit the reproduction of a protected work or invention does interfere with my rights.
 If I own all the components necessary to build a patented mousetrap, isn’t the ability to prohibit the assembly of that mousetrap an infringement on my right to those components?
-Is my freedom of speech not restricted when I am not allowed to recite or print a work covered by copyright in its entirety?
-Such acts of copyright and patent infringement reduce the ability of the inventor or author to collect monopoly rents, but that is not at all the same thing as an actual infringement on property rights.
-While this may be the case, it would be a bridge too far to maintain that this restriction on one’s property or free speech rights is so severe that it justifies throwing the baby out with the bathwater and doing away with patent and copyright laws altogether.
+Is my freedom of speech not restricted when I am not allowed to recite a work protected by copyright in its entirety?
+Such acts of copyright and patent infringement reduce the ability of the rights holder (who may or may not be the inventor or author) to collect monopoly rents, but that is not at all the same thing as an actual infringement on property rights.
+While this may be the case, it would be a bridge too far to maintain that the restriction on one’s property or free speech rights created by patents or copyrights is so severe that it justifies throwing the baby out with the bathwater and doing away with patent and copyright laws altogether.

 It’s possible to justify a trivial infringement on well-established private rights if doing so makes possible a system of patents and copyrights and the benefits that having such a system brings.
 But that does not mean that a more expansive regime of intellectual property rights cannot interfere with private rights in concerning ways for those who care about both.